theSavanaDev/homesmart-website/README.md

 Sample project to help getting started with Tailwind version 3.

-The project also puts into practice proper management of Git by organizing code into staging and production ready branches so that there is always a version of the code ready to go.

-Finally, the repetitive process of building and deploying the project to production is automated by using GitHub Actions for onward deployment to Firebase Hosting.
+Finally, the repetitive process of building and deploying the project to production is automated by using GitHub Actions for onward deployment to GitHub Pages.

 ## Technologies Used